satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Abstract

-Scientific publications are more available and plentiful than at any previous point in history.
+Scientific publications are more available and plentiful than ever.
 The current review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
 Precious few reviewers work in relative isolation, in a short amount of time, and are not officially acknowledged.
 Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.
 We argue that these problems can be addressed by building upon computer programming code management systems to provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
-Moreover, such systems enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
-Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.
-We argue that technology currently available in open code review systems should be adipated to explicate the need for the current armamenteric \_adjective\_ evil
+Moreover, such systems would enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
+Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.\ :sup:``[a] <#cmnt1>`_`\
-\_armamentarium\_.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review